Atom Packs Prospector Backpack Review

 The Verdict

-The Atom Packs The Mo has been a game-changer for me.
+The Atom Packs Prospector has been a game-changer for me.
 It is both the comfiest and the lightest pack I’ve ever used on an overnight backpacking trip.
 I’ve enjoyed ultralight packs for smaller trips in the past, but I never thought I’d use one for a thru as I’ve never been keen to sacrifice comfort.
-The Mo proves that with a well-thought-through design, padding where it really matters, and efficient weight distribution, there is no reason ultralight can’t be ultra-comfy.
+The Prospector proves that with a well-thought-through design, padding where it really matters, and efficient weight distribution, there is no reason ultralight can’t be ultra-comfy.
 The pack is an all-rounder.
 I’d recommend it to first-timers and seasoned hikers, over-packers, and ultra-lighters.

-Shop the Atom Packs The Mo
+Shop the Atom Packs Prospector

 Comparable Packs